GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.64.10

+Fixed bug introduced in	6.64.09	that caused a trap when	`gam redirect csv <FileName> multiprocess` was used.

 ### 6.64.09

 Eliminated extraneous `permisssions.0.xxxx` headers in `gam <UserTypeEntity> print filelist ... oneitemperrow`